 Our firm serves the people in California and nationwide and stands up to large companies and their insurers and lawyers.
 We’ve been doing this for decades and have been very successful over the years.
 To date, we’ve recovered over $350,000,000 for our clients.

-If you believe you or a loved one were exposed to paraquat in the soil, we can help you hold the manufacturers accountable.
+If you or a loved one are diagnosed with Parkinson’s after long-term Paraquat exposure, we can help you hold the manufacturers accountable.
 We can work for you on a contingency fee basis so you won’t have to pay any fees until your lawyer recovers a settlement or verdict for you.
 Contact Nadrich & Cohen today for a free consultation and case review.